 2. On the upper right-hand corner of the screen, select My Account.

 3. From the menu presented, select Mobile & email.

 4. Click the panel displaying your email address and you will be able to make your update.

 How do I change the password on the account I created?

-To change your password, please sign-in to your account at DeltaDentalWA.com.
-On the upper, right hand corner of the screen select Change Password.
+To change your password, please sign in to your account at DeltaDentalWA.com\Provider.
+On the upper right hand corner of the screen select My Account.
+From the menu presented, select Password & security.
 Enter your current password and the new password you would like to update on your account.

 How can we obtain benefit information for our patients without waiting on the phone?